 When direct tobacco adverts were banned, almost all the companies resorted to surrogate advertising; a form of advertising that is used to promote banned products such as cigarettes and alcohol, in the disguise of another product.
-This type of advertising uses a product of a fairly close category such as club soda, or mineral water in case of alcohol, or products of a completely different category such as music CD’s, playing cards and so on heads of the consumers.
-The banned product (alcohol or cigarettes) may not be projected directly to consumers but rather masked under another product under the same brand name, so that whenever there is mention of that brand, people start associating it with its main product (the alcohol or cigarette).
+This type of advertising uses a product of a fairly close category such as club soda, or mineral water in case of alcohol, or products of a completely different category such as music CDs, playing cards and so on, to the consumers.
+The banned product (alcohol or cigarettes) may not be projected directly to consumers but rather masked under another product under the same brand name so that whenever there is mention of that brand, people start associating it with its main product (the alcohol or the cigarette).

-The Government rules say that no tobacco products can be advertised directly on the television, or print media.
-Apart from that, even shops selling tobacco products cannot advertise these products on their shops.
-One piece of information for the stats lovers – Sale of tobacco to minors is prohibited under the law but India has one of the highest numbers of tobacco related problems in children.
+The Government rules say that no tobacco products can be advertised directly on television, or print media.
+Apart from that, even shops selling tobacco products cannot advertise these products in their shops.
+One piece of information for the stats lovers – The sale of tobacco to minors is prohibited under the law but India has one of the highest numbers of tobacco-related problems in children.

 Cigarette companies weren’t slow on their moves either.
-Wills moved on to sponsoring fashion shows, clothing range, etc. There were very few gentlemen in the industry such as ITC (Indian Tobacco Company) who stopped tobacco advertising altogether and are slowing diversifying to other sectors in order to phase out their tobacco business.
+Wills moved on to sponsoring fashion shows, clothing ranges, etc. There were very few gentlemen in the industry such as ITC (Indian Tobacco Company) who stopped tobacco advertising altogether and are slowly diversifying to other sectors in order to phase out their tobacco business.

 Whatever will be the fate of tobacco and alcohol advertising in India, the sales of these products seem to be hardly affected.
 We still see underage people smoking cigarettes and we have to admit that ‘solely’ blaming the advertising world for this disaster is a ‘layman’s’ way of looking at things.
 With advertising, comes interest but with education comes awareness.